PrairieLearn/PrairieLearn/docs/elements.md

 ### `pl-external-grader-variables` element

 Displays variables that are given to the student, or expected for the student to define in externally-graded questions.

+The list of variables can be defined in in `data['params']` or the question HTML itself (but not both!).
+If defined in the question HTML itself, the variable information is added to `data['params']` for use by the external grader.
+If no descriptions are present, this colmun is hidden in the table shown to the student.

-The list of variables should be stored in `data['params']` and has the following format:
+If stored in `data['params']`, the variables list has the following format:

 ```python
 data["params"]["names_for_user"] = [